maydayv7/dotfiles/README.md

 ------------------------------------------------------------------
 [**Known Issues**](./LIMITATIONS.md)

-You can navigate to the `README.md`'s present in the various directories to know more about them
+You can navigate to the `README`'s present in the various directories to know more about them

 **V 7**
 <maydayv7@gmail.com>